ToxicDonkeyButts/fifth-equilux/Gameplay/Abilities.md

 For example, if a character attempts to climb up a dangerous cliff, the GM might ask for a Strength (Athletics) check.
 If the character is proficient in Athletics, the character's proficiency bonus is added to the Strength check.
 If the character lacks that proficiency, he or she just makes a Strength check.

-### Variant: Skills with Different Abilities

-Normally, your proficiency in a skill applies only to a specific kind of ability check.
-Proficiency in Athletics, for example, usually applies to Strength checks.
-In some situations, though, your proficiency might reasonably apply to a different kind of check.
-In such cases, the GM might ask for a check using an unusual combination of ability and skill, or you might ask your GM if you can apply a proficiency to a different check.
-For example, if you have to swim from an offshore island to the mainland, your GM might call for a Constitution check to see if you have the stamina to make it that far.
-In this case, your GM might allow you to apply your proficiency in Athletics and ask for a Constitution (Athletics) check.
-So if you're proficient in Athletics, you apply your proficiency bonus to the Constitution check just as you would normally do for a Strength (Athletics) check.
-Similarly, when your half-orc barbarian uses a display of raw strength to intimidate an enemy, your GM might ask for a Strength (Intimidation) check, even though Intimidation is normally associated with Charisma.

 ## Passive Checks

 A passive check is a special kind of ability check that doesn't involve any die rolls.
 Such a check can represent the average result for a task done repeatedly, such as searching for secret doors over and over again, or can be used when the GM wants to secretly determine whether the characters succeed at something without rolling dice, such as noticing a hidden monster.